shashank-sj/AR-TreasureHunt/README.md

 # N.B.
 One of the scene requires phone with Gryscope sensor to work.
-Remove it if you want.
+Remove it if you want as certain phones lack that sensor.

 # Instructions